johnhewi/ezinnit/README.md

 # <p align="center">ezinnit
-#### <p align="center">Easily Initialize Continuous Integration and Continuous Deployment</p>
+### <p align="center">Easily Initialize Continuous Integration and Continuous Deployment</p>
 Continuous integration means that from the moment you begin your project, commits to main should be automatically deployed.
 Continuous deployment means that from the moment you begin your project, you should have a live build of your app in a container on a remote server with a secure public connection.

 <br>This script initializes your gitlab repository and installs dokku on your server.
-Your gitlab repository and dokku are configured to automatically deploy any commits to your main branch and securely serve them at your domain.
+Your gitlab repository and dokku are configured to automatically deploy any commits to your main branch to your server, where your app is automatically built in a container and securely served  at your domain.

 ### To set local env to development, download and run ezinnit: